Keep reading to know...

 4. Cuticle Care

 Cuticle care is a highly underappreciated form of self-care, primarily if you work with your hands a lot.
 Dry cuticles can cause unnecessary burning and pain if not attended to, and that's where baby oil can come in handy.
-If you do not wish to shell out bucks on pricey cuticle oils, grab a bottle of baby oil instead, to moisturise them.
+If you do not wish to shell out bucks on pricey cuticle oils, grab a bottle of the best baby oil for adult skin instead to moisturise them.
 Soak a cotton swab in the oil and apply it onto your fingers and nails, massaging the oil into the nail bed.
-Doin so also gives you a healthy and shiny looking nail, which is a nice little bonus!
+Doing so also gives you a healthy and shiny looking nail, which is a nice little bonus!

 5. Shaving oil

 Typically, I won't let a razor near me for my hair removal needs.
 I hate it when it grows back all prickly and dislike the feeling of shaving creams and foams on my body.
 I do make an exception when there is baby oil handy.
+One of the benefits of using baby oil on adult skin is its ability to lock in moisture and prevent irritation.
 Slather on the oil instead of a cream and shave away.
 It gives a much closer shave and keeps the skin slick while doing it.
 It can also be used post-waxing, to get rid of any leftover wax and calm your skin down.

 6. Miscellaneous

 Apart from the obvious uses, keeping a bottle of baby oil ready by your nightstand can help you in a tonne of ways.
 Cracked elbows?
 Massage in a drop to moisturise overnight.
 When paired with sunscreen, it can work as a tanning oil.
-While there are no active ingredients in them to work on stretch marks, they can be used to keep skin slick and moisturised to avoid future lines and wrinkles.
+While there are no active ingredients in them to work on stretch marks, using baby oil on adult skin can help keep it skin slick and moisturised to avoid future lines and wrinkles.

 FAQs about Baby Oil: